jcslm001/murty.io/readme.md

 ### Initial Setup

-Run [setup.sh](setup.sh) a local clone of this repository on a new Ubuntu 18.x server:
+Run [setup.sh](setup.sh) from a local clone of this repository on a Ubuntu 18.x web server:

 ```
 sh setup.sh